skip to main content

 Lauren Dunec Hoang26 January 2021

-Houzz Contributor.
-Landscape designer, a former garden editor for Sunset Magazine and in-house designer for Sunset's Editorial Test Garden.
+Houzz Editor; landscape designer and former garden editor for Sunset Magazine and in-house designer for Sunset's Editorial Test Garden.
 Her garden designs have been featured in the Sunset Western Garden Book of Landscaping, Sunset Western Garden Book of Easy-Care Plantings (cover), Inhabitat, and POPSUGAR.

 More